rust-lang/rfcs/text/0565-show-string-guidelines.md

   [more direct convenience](https://github.com/SimonSapin/rust-std-candidates#the-show-debugging-macro).

-* When creating tailored string output via interpolation, the expected "default" formatting for things like strings is unquoted and unescapted.
+* When creating tailored string output via interpolation, the expected "default" formatting for things like strings is unquoted and unescaped.
 It would be surprising if the default specifiers below did not yield `"hello, world!" as the output string.